Tinamou: Ecology

 Behavioral and ecological separation of tinamou species is evident where their ranges overlap through the utilization of different food sources and occupation of limited micro-habitats.
-These micro-habitats are not always easy to identify, and are highly vulnerable to environmental changes.
+These micro-habitats are not always easy to identify and are highly vulnerable to environmental changes.
 Some species, such as the red-winged tinamou, utilize multiple habitats such as the open savannas of Amazonia and the dry valleys of the Andes.
 Similarly, brown tinamous occur in both the Amazon basin and the humid montane forests on the Andean slope.

 Panama provides examples of ecological separation.
 The highland tinamou occupies the highlands throughout the country.
 The great tinamou prefers the rainforests on the slopes.
-The Choco tinamou also likes the rainforest, but is limited to the south-east of the country.
+The Choco tinamou also likes the rainforest, but is limited to the southeast of the country.
 Finally, the little tinamou is found in dense secondary forest on either the Pacific or Atlantic slope above 1000 m.
 Size difference allows the red-winged tinamou and the spotted nothura to coexist, as they both occupy the same habitat of Brazil, the tropical savanna.
 The former prefers long grass pastures, while the latter prefers short grass.

 Further examples of such diversity are found in the Andes, where a small subspecies of Darwin's nothura, Nothura darwinii boliviana, occurs in grassland at about 2000 m above sea level.
-Here also are the red-winged tinamou which prefers open ground with some scrub, and the Andean tinamou which prefers dense vegetation beside streams.
+Here also are the red-winged tinamou, which prefers open ground with some scrub, and the Andean tinamou, which prefers dense vegetation beside streams.
 Their habitat extends upslope through the Polylepis woodlands into puna grassland.
 In the puna is another subspecies of Darwin's nothura, Nothura darwinii agassizii, which prefers tussock grassland.
-Also in the puna is the ornate tinamou which frequents the rocky slopes and cliffs of tola heath.
+Also in the puna is the ornate tinamou, which frequents the rocky slopes and cliffs of tola heath.
 Higher in the puna is the puna tinamou, living just below the snowline at 5300 m as well as in the semi-deserts of the southern Altiplano.

 Movements

 Tinamous are largely sedentary birds.
-Forest-dwelling tinamous will move short distances if climatic conditions, such as intense rain, flooding or drought force them to.
+Forest-dwelling tinamous will move short distances if climatic conditions, such as intense rain, flooding or drought, force them to.
 Most Amazonian species will move between the varzea forests and dry land depending on water levels.
 The puna tinamou occupies high ridges in the Andes but, in bad weather, will move down to the valley floors.

 Forest species, such as the slaty-breasted tinamou, maintain large home ranges through which they move in apparently random patterns.
 The male brushland tinamou maintains a home territory of 20 ha, but will occasionally wander outside it into those of his neighbors.
 Females will wander throughout multiple males' territories.
 The ornate tinamou lives mainly upslope in hilly puna grassland but will move each morning to the bottom of the slopes to feed and drink.
 Granivorous species will move daily into grain fields with some, such as Darwin's nothura, remaining in the fields until there is no food left.
 Open country and southern species maintain territories only during the breeding season and at other times seem to wander at random.